 Marie and her twin sister Rose had the same childhood experiences.
 They went to the same schools, had the same teachers, liked the same activities and enjoyed the same friends.
-Yet as they got older, Marie excelled in her job, had a sable marriage, and was satisfied with her achievements.
+Yet as they got older, Marie excelled in her job, had a stable marriage, and was satisfied with her achievements.
 Meanwhile, Rose became an alcoholic, had an abusive relationship, and was unable to hold a steady job.

 How is it that two people with similar experiences can wind up in such different places?
 This concept seems to fly in the face of modern philosophy.
 If you provide your child with what they need and want, they will succeed in life.
-Oddly enough, future success and happiness is not determined by grade point average, a stable environment, or socioeconomic status.
-Rather, it is rooted in a person’s belief that they can and will overcome adversity.
+Oddly enough, future success and happiness are not determined by grade point average, a stable environment, or socioeconomic status.
+Instead, it is rooted in a person’s belief that they can and will overcome adversity.

 Marie and Rose experienced the same difficulties.
 They were in a car accident that left both of them in the hospital at a young age.
 Their brother died in a drunk driving accident.
 They lived through a flood that devastated their home.
 And their father was an abusive alcoholic.
 Yet they each walked away from these circumstances with different beliefs about themselves and others.

 These five powerful events transformed Marie into a high functioning adult while it left her sister barely surviving.
 The key lies in what Marie thought, felt, and believed about herself and others.
 By examining your own experiences and what you take away from the event, you too can transform your life.
 Let’s look at these events more closely.